 - a.
 The overall condition of the inlet structure appeared satisfactory. - b.
 The overall condition of the fence and railing appeared satisfactory. - c.
 Minor cracks were noted in the concrete, especially where handrail posts were embedded.
-Some spalling was noted on the back of the south wing wall as indicated in previous inspections.
+Some spalling was noted on the back of the south wing wall as indicated in previous inspections. - d.

-- d.
 There was only a minor amount of debris collected on the inlet structure grate, mostly leaves, at the time of the inspection. - e.
 The creek channel was fully inspected this year.
 The banks are generally covered with brush and trees about 3-4 feet above the channel bottom.
-Below the level of the trees and brush, the banks are eroding on both sides for most of the length of the channel.
+Below the level of the trees and brush, the banks are bare soil on both sides for most of the length of the channel.
+No obvious signs of bank erosion were noted.

-• The feasibility study currently underway for the 2017 Bassett Creek Main Stem Erosion Repair Project (CIP 2017 CR-M) should address the noted erosion issues.
+• The BCWMC completed a feasibility study for the 2017 Bassett Creek Main Stem Erosion Repair Project (CIP 2017 CR-M) in May 2016, and ordered construction of the project at their September meeting.
+The resultant construction project should address the noted erosion issues.